 The temperature in the room should be about 75 degrees, with no drafts.
 Put on soft music.
 Your massage area should consist of a waterproof pad placed on top of a pillow, which is then covered by a soft bath towel.

-Turn off the ringer and let the machine pick up the phone.
+Turn off the ringer and let the phone go to voicemail.
 Begin by washing your hands and soothing your baby with a soft voice.
 Use this time to tell her what you plan on doing and how much you’re going to enjoy this special time with her.
 Put a teaspoon or two of oil in your hands and rub your palms together to warm it.